Hybrid vs. Innerspring Mattresses: Benefits, Drawbacks, and Key Features

 - They keep you cool.
-With high-tech cooling materials plus airflow between coils, hybrid mattresses make for a cool sleeping experience, unlike some other traditional memory foam mattresses.
+With high-tech cooling materials plus airflow between coils, hybrid models can keep you from overheating at night, unlike most memory foam mattresses.

 - They're soft on pressure points.
-The additional comfort layers of a hybrid mattress can help distribute your body weight and take the strain off of your back, shoulders, and hips.
+The additional memory foam layers of a hybrid mattress can help distribute your body weight and help with pressure relief on your back, neck, and hips.

 Drawbacks of a hybrid mattress

-Since hybrid mattresses offer features that you love in innerspring and memory foam mattresses alike, they do tend to be more expensive than more traditional mattress options.
-(If you're looking for a mattress on a budget, here are a few helpful mattress shopping tips to keep in mind.)
+Since hybrid mattresses offer a combination of features found in both innerspring and memory foam mattresses, they tend to be more expensive than more traditional mattress options.

 A hybrid mattress can make a great fit for any sleeping position.
 Here's how to choose the right firmness level for the way you sleep: